Want to grow your Snake plant tall?

 6. Check For The Pot Size

-To fix this problem, all you got to do is change the pot size.
+To fix this problem, all you have to do is change the pot size.

 You can go for a 1-2 size larger pot so that it can have enough room for the roots to grow in.